-We glimpse the Tharil’s scared face as he looms over Romana.
+We glimpse the Tharil’s burnt face as he looms over Romana.

 Sue: That was horrible.
 They didn’t show that last week, did they?
-Maybe they thought it would be too scary?
+Maybe they thought it was too scary?
 Or maybe they didn’t finish the make-up on time?
 Either way, that gave me a shock.

-Back at the gateway, Rorvik takes his frustrations out on K9.
+Back at the gateway, Rorvik decides to take his frustration out on K9.

 Adric flips a coin to determine his next move.

-Sue: Remind me again – why does Adric wear a blue badge?
+Sue: Remind me why Adric wears a blue badge again.

 Me: It’s for his mathematical skills.